2023 Most Popular Health & Physical Education Bachelor's Degree Schools in Illinois

 The following schools top our list of the Most Popular Health & Physical Education Bachelor's Degree Colleges.

-Our analysis found University of Illinois at Urbana-Champaign to be the most popular school for health and physical education students who want to pursue a bachelor’s degree in Illinois.
-UIUC is a very large public school located in the city of Champaign.
+Our 2023 rankings named University of Illinois at Urbana-Champaign the most popular school in Illinois for health and physical education students working on their bachelor’s degree.
+UIUC is a fairly large public school located in the small city of Champaign.

 About 48% of the students majoring in phys ed at the school are women while 53% are male.